women sustain the pandemic

 2021

-Under visual sovereignty, we can also generate images of what it means to self-represent other bodies, humanizing them into objects, to construct them more imaginatively from our own cultural, everyday, and domestic cosmogony.
-I allow myself to use the visual as a way to explain a non-verbalized event.
+Under visual sovereignty, we can also generate images of what it means to represent other bodies, giving them humanity through objects, to construct them more imaginatively from our own cultural, everyday and domestic cosmogony.

-Women sustain the pandemic with domestic labor, unpaid labor maximized to grueling and endless hours of work in the pandemic COVID-19.
-We mothers and non-mothers care for and feed our families in the kitchen, a space typically associated with the feminine.
-The subject-object relationship goes beyond functional use, utensils are cared for and protected from a maternal position, as an extension of our own position, with which we feed ourselves, they become an important part of the family.
+The subject-object relationship goes beyond functional use, utensils are cared for and protected from a maternal position, as an extension of our own essence, with which we nourish ourselves, being an integral part of the family.

 See BICA PLATAFORMA OCUPAÇÃO WR#3